The Rebellion of Tradition: Understanding 18th-Century Toryism

 Paternalism Versus Modernity

-in the mid-1700s leaned heavily into a sense of nostalgia.
+Tories in the mid-1700s leaned heavily into a sense of nostalgia.
 They viewed themselves as defenders of a hierarchical, paternalistic society—a "Merry England" where the country squire and the rural poor shared a bond of mutual obligation.
-While embraced the disruptive wheels of commerce, remained suspicious of change.
+While Whigs embraced the disruptive wheels of commerce, Tories remained suspicious of change.
 This suspicion made them natural allies of the disenfranchised, as both groups felt endangered by the cold, impersonal rush of cosmopolitan modernity.

 A Lost Narrative of Hierarchy